 Radiosurgery focuses radiation beams on the trigeminal nerve to essentially cut pain-causing fibers.
 Initially, such treatment was administered only with systems that required attaching a rigid metal frame to the patient’s skull under local anesthesia.
 CyberKnife doesn’t require a head frame.
 It uses a highly advanced computer-imaging system that can compensate for small head movements, allowing the patient to lie comfortably during the procedure.

 TN treatment with the CyberKnife begins with a CT or MRI brain scan, particularly of the trigeminal nerve area.
-With a CT scan, doctors often use a dye injected into the spinal fluid through a spinal tap to improve the imaging.

 During CyberKnife treatment, high-dose radiation beams are precisely aimed along a segment of the trigeminal nerve.
 CyberKnife treatments for TN usually take a little more than an hour.